Creator-Turbo/medical-chatbot/README.md

 - Enhance the UI with interactive visualization features.

+- Implement multimodal input to analyze medicine images and provide information

+- Integrate an audio system for voice-based interactions.

 ## Bug / Feature Request
 If you encounter any bugs or want to request a new feature, please open an issue on GitHub.
 Contributions are welcome!